 Step 3: Click on the little wheel icon (⚙) at the lower-left corner of the page.
 Doing this will open up page settings.
 Now change the page layout to Full Width or Canvas.

 The full-width layout will leave the header and footer on the page, and the canvas layout will give you a completely blank space to work on.

 I will be choosing the full-width layout here.

-Oh! and while I am at it.
-With PowerPack, you can create your custom header and footer designs as well!
+Oh!
+And while I am at it.
+With PowerPack, you can also create your custom header and footer designs!
 Check out the Header and Footer builder.

 If you want to learn how to create a custom header or footer with Elementor free, check out this video: